amsify42/php-typestruct/README.md

  */
 protected $validateFull;
 /**
- * You can json or xml, default is empty string
+ * You can set to json or xml, default is empty string */ protected $contentType;
- */
-protected $contentType;
 /**